Neck Thread Lift in Scottsdale, AZ 85260

 • Early signs of aging along the neck and jaw

-• You want subtle refinement, not dramatic transformation
+• You want subtle refinement, not dramatic change

 • Skin retains decent thickness, elasticity, and healing capacity